ChatPose: Chatting about 3D Human Pose: Introduction

 In summary, for the first time, we demonstrate the ability of a large vision-language model to reason about 3D human pose from images or text and to connect this with 3D SMPL parameters.
-In summary, our key contributions are as follows: (1) We present \textit{\model}, a multimodal Large Language Model (LLM) adept at directly generating SMPL poses.
+Our key contributions are as follows: (1) We present \textit{\model}, a multimodal Large Language Model (LLM) \CR{that can directly generate} SMPL poses.
 This enables the generation and estimation of human poses through reasoning from text or images.
 (2) We introduce two innovative tasks: speculative pose generation and reasoning-based pose estimation.
 These tasks necessitate an accurate understanding of human poses and the ability to reason using world knowledge.
 We have also established new benchmarks that can drive research on this topic.
 (3) Our model, \textit{\model}, demonstrates superior performance compared with other multimodal LLM baselines on the tasks of pose generation and estimation.